barkha1729/search_engine/README.md

 **Objective**: To implement a domain specific search engine based on a probablistic information system that retrieves the top 10 relevant documents based on the user's input phrase/query.
 As the chosen domain is healthcare, recall is considered more important than precision for the search results.
 Hence Rocchio's algorithm is used for relevance feedback mechanism.

-**Model used**: PageRank.
-The first and best-known algorithm used by Google Search to rank web pages in their search engine results.
-PageRank was named after Larry Page, one of the founders of Google.
-PageRank works by counting the number and quality of links to a page to determine a rough estimate of how important the website is.
-The underlying assumption is that more important websites are likely to receive more links from other websites.<sup>[1]</sup>

 **Corpus used**: A Full-Text Learning to Rank Dataset for Medical Information Retrieval by Vera Boteva and Demian Gholipour and Artem Sokolov and Stefan Riezler<sup>[2]</sup> with a split of 80-10-10 for training-validation-test purpose.
 This dataset was chosen because the ranking models trained on this dataset by far outperformed the standard bag-of-words retrieval model.

 **Pre-processing**